 Abnormal neck posture is associated with sympathetic symptom of degeneration which may include; headaches, abnormal functions of the eyes and the ears, and psychological and mental disorders.

 Self Test for Neck Posture Problems: The Wall Test – Stand with the back of your head touching the wall and your heels six inches from the baseboard.
 With your buttocks touching the wall, check the distance with your hand between your neck and the wall.

 If you can get within two inches at the neck, you are close to having good posture.
-If not, your neck posture is protruding forward and is subject to deterioration of the joints and discs.
-The Home Traction Neck Exerciser can help with this problem.
+If not, your head is protruding forward and is subject to deterioration of the joints and discs.

 According to the 31st Annual International Conference of the IEEE EMBS Minneapolis, Minnesota, USA, September 2-6, 2009; “Over time poor posture results in pain, muscle aches, tension and headache and can lead to long term complications such as osteoarthritis.
 Physiological and biomechanical stress due to sustained postures limit important musculoskeletal stimuli that are essential for normal musculoskeletal development”.

 Awareness of the correct neck and shoulder posture is the beginning of correction.
 Do the wall test as described above.
 You can check someone you care about by standing straight and having them look up at the ceiling, down at the floor and then straight ahead.
 Picture an imaginary line through the center of the shoulder and up to the head.
 The line should land through the middle of the ear.

 A crucial part of correcting posture is the nodding neck exercises which are designed to help gain control over postural neck muscles which have become weak and fatigued over time.
 These tend to be deep muscles that are responsible for maintaining good posture which are often overlooked in exercise/stretching programs.
 Ther video below can get you started at the beginner level.